pym505/yongmin-dev/design/decentralized-crawling.md

 This architecture provides an effective solution to IP bans, enables parallel execution, and is scalable while remaining simple to maintain.
 Basic autoscaling is already implemented based on estimated product volume.

 ---
+---

+## Development Status (as of May 2025)

+The system design has been completed, and I delegated the implementation task to a team member at the Japanese company as part of an internal learning opportunity.
+However, due to that member being occupied with higher-priority assignments, development has not progressed beyond the planning stage.
+The project remains on hold until the assigned developer becomes available.

 ## Retrospective and Improvements